apache/flink/docs/deployment/cli.md

-See how the command is equal to the [initial run command](#submitting-a-job) except for the `--fromSavepoint` parameter which is used to refer to the state of the [previously cancelled job](#stopping-a-job-gracefully-creating-a-final-savepoint).
+See how the command is equal to the [initial run command](#submitting-a-job) except for the `--fromSavepoint` parameter which is used to refer to the state of the [previously stopped job](#stopping-a-job-gracefully-creating-a-final-savepoint).
 A new JobID is generated that can be used to maintain the job.

 By default, we try to match the whole savepoint state to the job being submitted.
 If you want to